While taking time to be thankful for blessings like woodland treks and letting the garden beds slumber, we might consider Viburnum opulus

-If you’ve ever dreamed of making Thanksgiving cranberry sauce from your own fruit, dream no more.
-While lowbush (the true cranberry) cranberries likely wouldn’t grow here, highbush cranberries can.
+If you’ve ever wanted for that traditional cranberry sauce (salsa or chutney) from your own fruit, then want no more.
+While lowbush (true cranberry) cranberries likely wouldn’t grow here in our valley, highbush cranberries can.

-Variously called squashberry, mooseberry, moosewood viburnum, lowbush cranberry, few-flowered highbush cranberry, pembina, pimbina, or moosomin (in Cree Language), highbush cranberries (not a true cranberry) produce red fruits very much like the traditional true cranberry bush.
+Variously referred to as American cranberry bush, guilder rose, dog rowan, marsh elder, rose, red, water or dog elder, gatten, whitten, snowball or ople tree, or even crampbark, highbush cranberries (not true cranberries) produce red fruits very much like the traditional true cranberry bush.
 Both high- and lowbush cranberries are North American natives.

-Although the fruit (or drupes) strongly resemble true cranberries in taste, appearance, and autumn maturing, these two plants are quite different.
-While lowbush cranberries are in the Ericaceae, heather or heath family, the highbush is in the Caprifoliaceae, honeysuckle family.
-This family has some 400 species with 11 trees and many shrubs, all native to North America.
+Although the highbush fruits (or drupes) strongly resemble true cranberries in taste and appearance, and both are autumn maturing, these two plants are actually quite different.
+To begin with, lowbush cranberries are in the Ericaceae, the heather or heath family, and the highbush is in Caprifoliaceae, the honeysuckle family.
+This family has some 400 species with 11 tree species and multiple shrub species all native to North America.

-Highbush cranberries can be found across the US and Canada: from Alaska to Oregon in the west, and east to northern Virginia, with isolated populations in New Mexico.
+Highbush cranberries are found across the US and Canada — from Alaska to Oregon in the west, to northern Virginia in the east, with isolated populations in New Mexico.
 The Natural Resources Conservation Service lists highbush cranberries as “endangered” in Indiana, “rare” in Pennsylvania, and “threatened” in Ohio.

-An important staple, Native Americans consumed them fresh and dried, especially in pemmican.
-They also used the bark for coughs and digestive disorders, leaves and twigs to gargle for sore throats, and stems for birch-bark basket rims.
+Historically they were important staples for Native Americans who consumed them fresh and dried in pemmican.
+Their bark was also used for coughs and digestive disorders.
+Their leaves and twigs were gargled to ease sore throats, and their stems were used to make birch-bark basket rims.

-Topping out at 8 to 10 feet tall, and similarly wide, American highbush cranberries make wonderful edible landscape shrubs with attractive woody bark and glossy, dark green, slightly crinkled, maple-like leaves that turn red-gold or purplish-red in autumn.
-They prefer filtered afternoon light, and rich, moist, well-drained soil, though they are drought tolerant.
-Short drip-line sprayers do best to keep surrounding soil wet but not too soggy.
+Reaching 8’-10’ and similarly wide, American highbush cranberries make wonderful edible landscape shrubs with attractive woody bark and dark glossy green maple-like leaves that have a slightly crinkled look.
+They turn brilliant red-gold or purplish-red in autumn.
+They prefer good drainage in rich-moist soil and filtered afternoon light.
+Although drought tolerant, they’ll likely thrive better with consistently moist soil.
+Using 10”-12” high 1/4” drip-line sprayers should keep surrounding soil adequately moist but not soggy.

-May to June brings a bounty of two different petite-white flowers.
-The outer, very showy ring of 5 petal florets is sterile, but within them are similarly-shaped smaller 1/4” clusters of fertile florets.
-Viburnum are pollinated by wind and insects.
+May and June will bring a bounty of two different petite white flowers.
+There will be an outer, very showy ring of 5 petal florets that is sterile, but within them will be similarly shaped smaller 1/4” clusters of fertile florets.
+The plants are pollinated by wind and insects.
 Fruiting starts at about 5 years.
-After flowering, fruits form in green clusters, turning to ruby-red by late August-September.
-They’ll not only stay on the bush, but also will taste best when harvested after a frost.
-This makes them sweeter, more intensely flavored, and easier to pick than their ground-hugging counterparts.
-Plus, you’ll get rave reviews for growing the berries for that traditionally expected Thanksgiving sauce.
-Enjoy!
+After flowering, fruits form in green clusters turning to ruby-red by late August or September.
+They taste best when harvested after a frost, as it makes them sweeter, more intensely flavored, and easier to pick than their ground-hugging counterparts.

 Resources: